Nissan Cabstar

 Nissan Cabstar (kana:日産・キャブスター Kyabusutā) is the name used in Japan for two lines of pickup trucks and light commercial vehicles sold by Nissan and built by UD Nissan Diesel, a Volvo AB (now Isuzu) company and by Renault-Nissan Alliance for the European market.
 The name originated with the 1968 Datsun Cabstar, but this was gradually changed over to "Nissan" badging in the early 1980s.
 The lighter range (1-1.5 tons) replaced the earlier Cabstar and Homer, while the heavier Caball and Clipper were replaced by the 2-4 ton range Atlas (kana:日産・アトラス).
-The nameplate was first introduced in December 1981.The Cabstar is known also as the Nissan Cabstar, Renault Maxity and Samsung SV110 depending on the location.
+The Cabstar nameplate has been applied to the Atlas and other Nissan trucks in Europe and certain other export markets.
+The Cabstar is known also as the Nissan Cabstar, Renault Maxity and Samsung SV110 depending on the location.
 The range has been sold around the world.
 It shares its platform with the Nissan Caravan.
 In spring 2014, Cabstar is now known as NT400.

 First generation (A320; 1968-1976)

 The first Cabstar (A320) appeared in Japan in March 1968, as a replacement for the earlier Datsun Cablight and Nissan C80.
 It is a cab-over engine truck and was available either as a truck, light van (glazed van), or as a "route van" (bus).
 It was exclusive to Japanese Nissan dealerships called Nissan Bluebird Store.

 It uses the 1189 cc Nissan D12 engine with 56 PS.
 After some modifications and the new 1.3 liter J13 engine, with 67 PS, in August 1970 the code became A321.
 The Cabstar underwent another facelift with an entirely new front clip in May 1973.
 The 1483 cc J15 engine became standard fitment at this time (PA321), with 77 PS at 5200 rpm.
 The Cabstar was shared with the Prince developed Homer range in Nissan's commercial vehicle lineup, but sold at a different Japanese Nissan dealership.
 It received a full makeover in January 1976, although the van models were not replaced.